yizhiwang96/Slice3D/README.md

     ├── input_models_path-lvis.json
 ```

 For SDF calculation, we followed [this script](https://github.com/Xharlie/DISN/blob/master/preprocessing/create_point_sdf_grid.py).
-We normalized all the 3D objects by resizing the boady diagnoal to 1.
+We normalized all the 3D objects by resizing the body diagnoal to 1.

 ## Pretrained Checkpoints